Zhao Kuo: Biography

-He was the son of the famous general Zhao She.
+Zhao Kuo was the son of the famous general Zhao She.

 Zhao Kuo was sent on the orders of King Xiaocheng of Zhao to the battlefield to replace the previous general, the famous commander Lian Po.
 The king, under the influence of several of his courtiers (many of whom were believed to be bribed by Qin emissaries), and heedless of the advice given by his most important minister, Lin Xiangru, was dissatisfied by Lian's defensive strategy: while Lian Po was in command, he set up camp, built forts, and stayed in them, not responding to any of the enemy's taunts or lures designed to get his army out onto the field.
 This dragged on for several years, and the king felt that the time for decisive action had come.

 According to Records of the Grand Historian, as soon as Zhao Kuo's mother heard that he was going off to the front, she immediately went to the king and told him this tale: one day, when the late Zhao She and Zhao Kuo were talking military tactics and playing Chinese chess, she was amazed to see the son beating the more experienced father every single time.
 However, Zhao She was not impressed.
 When asked why, Zhao She said, "This boy treats a battle like a game of chess; his men like mere pawns that can be sacrificed at will.
 All his tactics are based on the books he read, so he has no idea what real warfare is like!
 (This developed into the Chinese idiom 紙上談兵 or engaging in "paper warfare".)
 He can never command an army."
 However, the legend is largely taken with a grain of salt by historians, who rebut its logic and credibility.
 Many scholars consider the source to serve as propaganda for the State of Qin.

 As stated by Records of the Grand Historian, her tale was ignored by the king.
-On the other hand, when Bai Qi, who had rejected to lead Qin Army in Changping to siege the fortified defense line engineered by Lian Po, became aware of the replacement, he laughed and told his men that the battle was won.
+On the other hand, when Qin general Bai Qi became aware of the replacement, he laughed and told his men that the battle was won.
 When the Qin king heard of it, he immediately went to the nearby provinces, bestowed one noble rank on all of the citizenry there, ordered every single man over the age of 15 to go and assist the Qin cause, and formed an army as strong as 650,000 men.